DevvitIO/ReallyAnnoyingDirectory/README.md

 Feature Suggestions

-New Feature suggestions are welcome and encouraged, Create a new issue if you have a feature suggestion.
+New Feature suggestions are welcome and encouraged, create a new issue if you have a feature suggestion.

 Alternatively, you can tweet suggestions at me